saderlane/PixelTrance/ROADMAP.md

 ### 🎨 Phase X: Passive Development
 - [ ] Create 3D Model for Pocket Watch item
   - [ ] Create swinging animation when item is in use
+- [ ] Make the resistance to screen pull smoother

 ---